mdda/mdda.github.io/_posts/OSS/2019-07-07-gcp-signals-on-termination.md

 exit 0
 {% endhighlight %}

+#### Create a 'shutdown hook' for the GCP machine

-And then enable it from your local machine :
+Post that script to the VM using the `gcloud add-metadata` command from your local machine :

 {% highlight bash %}
 gcloud compute instances add-metadata $INSTANCE_NAME \
     --metadata-from-file shutdown-script=shutdown.bash
 {% endhighlight %}

+---

 Alternative : Use [Pushed](https://pushed.co/) which has an app with a free tier.
 However, reviews of the app indicate that it may not be super-reliable, which kind of defeats the purpose of having it as a critical messaging system.